top of page

 Editor, Communications coordinator & Selection coordinator

 Margaret grew up in a small town in the Czech Republic.
 She graduated from the University of Oxford with an MSc in Migration Studies in 2018.
-Her time in academia started at Charles University in Prague with a degree in International Area Studies, she also spent one year in Leeds as an Erasmus exchange student.
-Margaret is currently working for a non-profit in the South of England, with most of her spare time being taken up by architecture studies under RIBA and looking for as-yet-unread J. R. R. Tolkien’s masterpieces.
+Her time in academia started at Charles University in Prague with a degree in International Area Studies, she also spent one year in Leeds as an Erasmus exchange student, and recently obtained a Foundation in Architecture degree from RIBA.
+Margaret is currently working for a non-profit in the South of England, with most of her spare time taken up seeking inspiration from well-designed public spaces (and campaigning to achieve more), art in many mobile & static forms, and keeping an eye out for as-yet-unread J. R. R. Tolkien’s masterpieces.

 Anchor Margaret